CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터네트워크/250512-routing.md

 1. Loop until $N' = V$
     1. Find w not in $N'$ such that $D(w)$ is a minimum
     1. Add w to $N'$
-    1. For all nodes v adjacent to u and not in N',
+    1. For all nodes v adjacent to w and not in N',
         - If $D(v) > D(w) + c_{w,v}$, update $D(v)$ and $p(v) = w$

 ### Discussion of Dijkstra's link-state algorithm